fairlearn/fairlearn/docs/contributor_guide/contributing_code.rst

     postprocessor = PostProcessing(estimator=estimator, constraints=constraints)

-Post-processing algorithms (such as the ones under :code:`fairlearn.postprocessing`) provide the same functions as the reductions above albeit with :code:`sensitive_features` as a required argument for :code:`predict`.
+Post-processing algorithms (such as the ones under :py:mod:`fairlearn.postprocessing`) provide the same functions as the reductions above albeit with :code:`sensitive_features` as a required argument for :code:`predict`.
 In the future, we will make :code:`sensitive_features` optional if the sensitive features are already provided through :code:`X`.